The more you know about a topic, the more you know what to look for-- and what to ignore.

 I'm going to read the literature looking primarily at two things, the introductory literature review and the list of cited references.
 I'm looking for patterns of who or what keeps getting cited.

 I now have the names of some key papers and authors.
 I want to use these to find more research by searching who has cited these in their papers.
 The research database Web of Science can be useful for this-- if the topic is covered in journals that are cited the most in the field.
 Sometimes this doesn't work.

 To start with Web of Science, I want to do a topic search on CBT and anorexia to see how well it is covered.
 Then I want to use search features such as Related Records and Citation Analysis to find more articles.
 The "times cited" count of an article tells me how important it is to other researchers when the article has been published and available for some time (rather than just published.)

 Other Starting Points

-Academic Search Premier is a database that searches for articles from academic journals, magazines, and newspapers across all academic disciplines.
-For articles about psychology topics, it finds articles in these publications that are generally pretty interesting: Scientific American and Scientific American Mind, Psychology Today, and Current Directions in Psychological Science.
+Academic Search Complete is a database that searches for articles from academic journals, magazines, and newspapers across all academic disciplines.
+For articles about psychology topics, it finds articles in these publications that are generally pretty interesting: Scientific American and Scientific American Mind, Psychology Today (and it's web site), and Current Directions in Psychological Science.

-The New York Times Health Research is a good place to look for ideas and names of researchers, particularly under the Mind and the Behavior sections.
+The New York Times Well / Mind is a good place to look for ideas and names of researchers, particularly under the Mind and the Behavior sections.